Addiction Treatment for Drugs and Alcohol for Pennsylvania

 Pennsylvania follows the same paths as other Northeastern states when it comes to drug addiction.
 First, the state has a good mix of large cities and small, rural towns.
 There are many gangs in the cities that are responsible for distributing drugs throughout the state and making money.
 Although one would think that this type of business would take place in the city, it’s actually more prevalent in the suburbs.

-Many drug dealers have moved out of the city and into the suburbs to deal drugs because there is less law enforcement to detect their behavior.
+Many drug dealers have moved out of the city and into the suburbs to deal with drugs because there is less law enforcement to detect their behavior.
 Also, the suburbs have more affluent neighborhoods, bringing about a new market for drug sales.
 Second, Philadelphia has one of the largest ethnic populations in the country, and these groups are moving in fast.
 They take over abandoned homes in the suburbs and use them to grow marijuana, they move drugs through the transportation infrastructure and they move drugs along the East Coast through Atlanta’s transshipment points.

 How Does Pennsylvania Compare to Other States?